nouturnsign/thurstat/README.md

 ## Future goals

-- apply division and exponentiation (integer only powers when distribution is the base) on distributions
+- implement division and exponentiation (in the general case) on distributions
-- create dependent distributions
+- implement multivariate distributions and create dependent distributions
-- event boolean arithmetic
-- add tests
+- implement conditional probability and events
 - improve accuracy of approximations for continuous random variable arithmetic
-- implement multivariate distributions
+- implement event arithmetic
-- more distributions
 - implement model fitting
+- add more distributions
+- add tests

 ## License